Code-Institute-Submissions/Ehnvik-shop_now_MayResub/README.md

   - If you click on the product picture a new window opens up with a larger picture of the product.
 So the customer have a better view of the product they want to buy.
   - Admin can edit and delete the product on this page also.
   - The customer gets a preview of the shopping bag when adding or updating a product.
 So they always know what products they have in the bag and how much they cost.
+  - The customer gets notified that they need to spend a minimum of 25$ to get free delivery if they add a product that cost less than 25$.

   ![Product Detaill](https://user-images.githubusercontent.com/87748379/159580989-dd179797-d065-4085-92f6-2ebb29a325d1.png)